mr-ravin/lambda_psi_neuron_field_experiment/README.md

 For classification datasets, the official training set is divided deterministically into training and validation subsets.
 The official test set is retained for final evaluation.

 For California Housing, only the input features are standardized.
-The target is left in the dataset's original scale, so MSE, RMSE, MAE, and R² are computed on the original target values.
+The target is left in the dataset's original target units, so MSE, RMSE, MAE, and R² are computed without target normalization.
 Convenience RMSE/MAE columns in US-dollar units are also recorded.

 ## Installation